 Chapter 2017-88, Laws of Florida amended Chapter 121, Florida Statutes.
 The amendment provided that all new hires whose employment in a regularly established position commenced on or after January 1, 2018, or who did not complete an election window before January 1, 2018, will have until the last business day of the 8th month after hire to make a choice between the FRS Pension Plan and FRS Investment Plan.
 If a new hire does not make an active election by the deadline date, the new hire will default into the FRS Investment Plan, except those who are enrolled in the Special Risk Class (who will continue to default to the FRS Pension Plan).
 The first group of new hires defaulted into the FRS Investment Plan effective October 1, 2018.
-For fiscal year ended June 30, 2022, 53.2% of all new hires defaulted to the FRS Investment Plan and 15.9% made an active election to enroll in the FRS Investment Plan.
+For fiscal year ended June 30, 2023, 55.2% of all new hires defaulted to the FRS Investment Plan, an increase from the prior year, and 15.0% made an active election to enroll in the FRS Investment Plan, a decrease from the prior year.
 The SBA's Office of Defined Contribution Programs continues to monitor trend information and projections as to the effect the plan choice amendment may have on the Trust.

-The number of new employees eligible to make an initial plan choice increased by 4,712 (10.2%) during fiscal year 2022, due to increased hiring by participating FRS employers following the peak of the pandemic.
-The number of new employees making active elections and defaulting to the FRS Investment Plan also increased during fiscal year 2022.
-Additionally, the number of employees joining the FRS Investment Plan through a Second Election has increased steadily over the last three fiscal years.
+The number of new employees eligible to make an initial plan choice increased by 15,040 (29.5%) during fiscal year 2023, due to increased hiring by participating FRS employers.
+The number of new employees defaulting to the FRS Investment Plan also increased during fiscal year 2023.
+While the number of new employees making an active election to enroll in the FRS Investment Plan also increased, the rate of those making the active election to total new hires decreased, The number of employees joining the FRS Investment Plan through a Second Election also decreased for fiscal year 2023.

 Fiscal Years Ended June 30

-2022 2021 2020
+2023 2022 2021

-New employees making initial Plan Choice 50,931 46,219 58,203
+New employees making initial Plan Choice 65,971 50,931 46,219

-New employees joining FRS Investment Plan: 35,163 30,642 39,542
+New employees joining FRS Investment Plan: 46,339 35,163 30,642

-Active election 8,085 7,805 9,969
+Active election 9,899 8,085 7,805

-Plan default 27,078 22,837 29,573
+Plan default 36,440 27,078 22,837

 Employee Second Elections :

-To the FRS Investment Plan 3,563 3,258 2,638
+To the FRS Investment Plan 2,573 3,563 3,258

-To the FRS Pension Plan 1,048 1,442 1,171
+To the FRS Pension Plan 840 1,048 1,442